helenaferdy/helenaferdy.github.io/_posts/2024-11-17-ise-trustsec-asa.md

 <br>

-And because this endpoint has an SGT_X SGT, it can access the internet without restrictions
+And because this endpoint has SGT_X, it can access the internet without restrictions

 ![x](/static/2024-11-17-ise-trustsec-asa/15.png)